 - The test used is the 'pure tone sweep test' which is pure tone audiometry.

 Further hearing tests in children

-Various tests can be performed by the audiological service, depending on the age of the child and level of co-operation.
-For example, in the 'toy test' the child points to toys named by the tester in a low voice.
+Various tests can be performed by the audiological service, depending on the age of the child and the level of co-operation.
+For example, in the 'toy test' the child points to toys named in a low voice by the tester.
 Pure tone audiometry is used with older children who can co-operate.

-Visual reinforcement audiometry (VRE) is now used in preference to distraction testing.
-The test is a behavioural test which can be carried out with young children between the developmental ages of 6 months and 3 years.
+Visual reinforcement audiometry (VRA) is now used in preference to distraction testing.
+The test is a behavioural test which can be carried out with young children between the developmental ages of 7 months and 3 years.

 Awareness and referral during childhood

-Even if the hearing screening tests have been 'passed', parents and carers should continue to be vigilant for signs of hearing loss, because:
+Even if the hearing screening tests have been 'passed', parents and carers should continue to be vigilant for signs of hearing loss.
+This is because: